 Start by asking your veterinarian what they recommend, says C.A.
 Tony Buffington, DVM, PhD.
 Buffington is a professor of veterinary clinical sciences at The Ohio State University Veterinary Hospital.
 “In the first six months or so, the nutrient needs are changing very quickly.
 And, they leave the least margin for error.”
 So asking your vet is a good idea since veterinarians typically recommend diets they’ve had the most experience with.

 How do I know the puppy food will meet my dog’s needs?

-suited for.
+Along with that statement, the label should give the life stage the food is suited for.
 Puppies should be eating food labeled for growth or for all life stages.

-are a sign that your puppy is digesting most of the nutrients in the food.
+After a month or 6 weeks on the food, assess your puppy’s health.
+They should be playful and energetic, with a shiny, thick coat.
+Formed brown feces are a sign that your puppy is digesting most of the nutrients in the food.

 How often should my puppy eat?

 Puppies should eat three times a day from weaning through four to six months, if possible.
 After six months, twice-a-day feedings are fine.

 But if you’re not able to feed your pup three times a day, don’t worry.
 Buffington says puppies can adapt.

 How much should I feed my puppy?